CSA-FEDERATE/Proposed-BuildingBlocks/BB-EST/Testing/BB_Autowrx.md

 ## BB Usage
 <!-- Example on how to use BB or link to documentation.
 Should include code snippets, information about usage,
-trainings, skills, examples and how-to's. --> Web-based prototyping platform (Digital.auto playground) for designing and validating Vehicle App ideas using the COVESA Vehicle Signal Specification (VSS).
+trainings, skills, examples and how-to's. --> Web-based prototyping platform (digital.auto playground) for designing and validating Vehicle App ideas using the COVESA Vehicle Signal Specification (VSS).
 Access at https://digitalauto.netlify.app/ or self-host from https://gitlab.eclipse.org/eclipse/autowrx/autowrx.

 ## Known Implementation
 https://gitlab.eclipse.org/eclipse/autowrx/autowrx